fcambus/telize/README.md

 	luarocks install lua-cjson

-Alternatively, this module can be installed directly using binary packages.
+Alternatively, this module can be installed directly via the operating system's package manager.

 ### GeoIP2 databases